640 W 139th St

 Is the neighborhood around this building filled with the post-college party crowd, overrun with young parents and strollers, or more senior-friendly?
 Is it a wealthier area, an up-and-coming neighborhood, or a bit on the grittier side?

 No reason to panic, but pay attention to changes in air quality and any signals of breathing problems in your children

-The amount of pollutants in the air is noticeable, but still there is no danger to your health - It is recommended to continue monitoring changes in the coming hours
+The amount of pollutants in the air is noticeable, but still there is no danger to health - It is recommended to watch for changes